Best USD exchange shops in Tokyo for 2026: ranked with live data

 Are these rates the same on weekends?

-Slightly worse on weekends — most shops update rates only weekdays, so weekend rates may lag the live mid-market by 0.2– 0.5 %.
+Slightly worse on weekends — most shops update rates only on weekdays, so weekend rates can lag the live mid-market a little.
 The 7-Eleven ATM (which uses live network rates) doesn't have this issue.

-Roppongi?
-Smaller clusters; rates typically slightly worse than the Shinjuku/Ginza/Shibuya machines.
+Smaller clusters with rates typically a touch worse than the Shinjuku/Ginza/Shibuya machines.
 Use them only if you're already in those districts; not worth a detour.

 Is the ranking the same for EUR?

 Roughly yes — Dollar Ranger and WCS lead on EUR with similar gaps.
-Travelex's deeper currency menu becomes more relevant if you have multiple currencies to exchange.
+Travelex's deeper currency menu becomes more relevant when you have multiple currencies to exchange.

-For a closed Dollar Ranger or WCS branch (e.g., during business hours but the specific shop is busy or closed), walk to the next ranked shop or use the 7-Eleven ATM.
+If your first-choice Dollar Ranger or WCS branch is busy or closed, walk to the next ranked shop or use the 7-Eleven ATM.
 Yen Finder shows real-time operating status for each shop.

 Can I exchange yen back to USD at these shops?

-Yes — all top-10 shops buy yen back at 0.5–1.0 % worse rate than the buy direction.
+Yes — all top-10 shops buy yen back at a somewhat worse rate than the buy direction.
 For end-of-trip leftover yen, Pocket Change is often more convenient.

 See also